-Former roles include terms as a director of ASX Supervisory Review Pty Ltd, as a member of the Corporations and Markets Advisory Committee and its Legal Committee, on the executive of CommBar, as a member of the Council of Legal Education and as the Legal Member of the Surveyors Registration Board of Victoria.
+Former roles include terms as chair of the Victorian Legal Admissions Academic Course Appraisal Committee. as a member of the Admissions Committee of the Legal Services Council, as a director of ASX Supervisory Review Pty Ltd, as a member of the Corporations and Markets Advisory Committee and its Legal Committee, on the executive of CommBar, as a member of the Council of Legal Education and as the Legal Member of the Surveyors Registration Board of Victoria.

 From 19th November 2009, Liability limited by a scheme approved under Professional Standards Legislation.